Did you know organized marketers are seven times more likely to report success than their peers?

 Step 2: Organize Your Communications Calendar Foundation

-Organize your calendar based on color, type, tags, and project owners Here’s an example of a Project Card in CoSchedule’s Marketing Calendar that outlines a clear structure for team members to implement.
-CoSchedule project card labels and different attributes
+Here’s an example of a Project Card in CoSchedule’s Marketing Calendar that outlines a clear structure for team members to implement.

 Step 3: Add Special Dates

-• Business closure dates or days when your business will be closed.
-This way, you’ll know in advance when you need to communicate the closed hours with your audience proactively.
-Get these dates from the HR team.
+Identify the dates or days when your business will be closed.
+This ensures you can communicate your closed hours proactively to your audience.
+You should gather these dates from the HR team.

-• Seasonal themes that are relevant to your business.
-For instance, the summer months may present opportunities for a company in the electrical distribution industry to offer storm response services.
+Identify themes tied to specific seasons that are relevant to your business.
+For example, the summer months might be an opportunity for companies in the electrical distribution industry to promote storm response services.

 Step 4: Add Recurring Work